-What lingered of Dawn's green mist swirled around Buffy, it hit the amulet exploding out to eradicate everything in its path.
+What lingered of Dawn's green mist swirled around Buffy, it hit the amulet exploding outward to eradicate everything in its path.
 Blood dripped from Buffy's fingers where the stone bit into her flesh.
-Crushing it in her fist, she discarded the broken pieces, then hefted the scythe onto her shoulder and slowly walked away.
-Buffy didn't notice the ground shaking under her feet or the High School collapsing behind her with each step she took.
+Crushing it in her fist, she discarded the broken pieces then hefted the Scythe onto her shoulder and slowly walked away.
+Buffy didn't notice the ground shaking beneath her feet, or the High School collapsing behind her with each step she took.

 The school bus rolled along in stunned silence, with the exception of Willow's sobs.
 The new Slayers couldn't accept that their leader was dead.
 Robin waited as long as he could before driving away, stopping at a safe distance to watch the town sink into a giant crater.

-"I can't believe that you just left her there!"
+"I can't believe you just left her there!"
 Xander screamed at Faith and Spike.

-"Couldn't do much about it Whelp, seeing how I was becoming a marshmallow at the time."
+"Couldn't do much about it Whelp, seeing as how I was becoming a marshmallow at the time."